Introduction

 Some closing thoughts {some-thoughts}

-While this is not actually emplyable in the modern world, any calculator can handle larger numbers in a fraction of a second without error it is still interesting to learn how computing was done centuries ago with a completely different number system.
+While this is not actually relevant in the modern world, any calculator can handle larger numbers in a fraction of a second without error it is still interesting to learn how computing was done centuries ago with a completely different number system.
 Hindu-Arabic numbers started to replace Roman Numerals, though merchants obstinately continued using the latter well after Italian scientists and scholars started to adopt the foreign numbers in the 13th century (much to the thanks of Fibonacci, who very quickly used the new, foreign notation), simply because of how transparent a counting board is to the layperson.

 In fact, here in this article, we have looked at it from a more simplified perspective.
 In his book “Rechnung auff linihen,” Adam Ries formalizes the conversion of tokens on the line (linie) to tokens in spaces (spacio) and vice versa as elevatio and resolvatio as follows: